Divya26101993/Group-policy-Objects/README.md

 ![Image](https://github.com/user-attachments/assets/1423d1f7-9128-4dc3-b11b-0bbdb342a934)

 When you update the password expiration period to 90 days, the screen below will appear, showing the default or suggested setting (30 days).
-Once updated, click 'OK' to confirm the change to 90 days
+Once updated, click **OK** to confirm the change to 90 days

 ![Image](https://github.com/user-attachments/assets/1554569c-0144-4478-8a2f-02037809b675)